rawalshree/secureChat/README.md

 # secureChat
-This application is designed to use emberjs and a firebase database to create and manage various tasks
+This application is designed to use python with SSL sockets.

 ## Libraries Used